Instagram Tips & Strategies

 The Crucial Step: Vetting Your Shortlist

 Finding potential partners is only half the battle.
 Now you need to make sure they're the right partners.
-This means digging deeper into their profile beyond the initial impression.
+This means digging deeper into their profile beyond the initial impression to analyze their account performance.

 Analyze Their Engagement Rate